-- Government incentives and/or targets to convert land into growing feedstocks that provide the plant material and biomass needed to produce bioenergy.
+Government incentives and/or targets to convert land into growing feedstocks that provide the plant material and biomass needed to produce bioenergy.

-- Bioenergy is not a high leverage response to climate change – while it uses a renewable resource, it still emits large amounts of carbon dioxide and faces supply constraints with scale up.
+- Bioenergy is not a high leverage response to climate change – while it uses a potentially renewable resource, it still emits large amounts of carbon dioxide and faces supply constraints with scale up.

-- Bioenergy is only zero-carbon if the feedstock is regrown to account for the carbon emitted.
-In some areas, trees are being used for bioenergy, which will take decades to regrow to make up for the carbon released when burned.
+Bioenergy is only zero-carbon if the biomass is regrown to account for the carbon emitted.
+This is not guaranteed, and in some areas, bioenergy is produced from trees, which take decades to regrow to make up for the carbon released when burned.

 Potential Co-Benefits of Discouraging Bioenergy🔗